mantidproject/developer/_drafts/week05.md

 This is what has been merged to `master` and does include what was merged into `release-v3.9`.

 * Portions of the `SpectrumInfo` rollout
+* System tests are no longer run on PRs that only change things in `docs`, `MantidPlot`, and `MantidQt` directories
+* Build scripts on linux have been adjusted to allow for python3 builds

 Detailed Merges for Jan 30 to Feb 5, 2017
 -----------------------------------------